 - B1.
-Your complaint(s) must be about things which you claim a member has done, or not done, which have: - B1.1 effectively not fulfilled their legal or contractual responsibilities to you - B1.2 affected or breached your rights - B1.3 caused you a loss by not acting in line with any code of practice they have signed up to - B1.4 treated you unfairly - B2.
+Your complaint(s) must be about things which you claim a member has done, or not done, which have: - B1.1 effectively not fulfilled their legal or contractual responsibilities to you - B1.2 affected or breached your rights - B1.3 gone against any code of practice they signed up to - B1.4 treated you unfairly - B2.
 Examples of unfair treatment include: - B2.1 poor or incompetent service - B2.2 rudeness or discourtesy - B2.3 a lack of clear explanation - B2.4 not completing a transaction efficiently or as reasonably expected - B2.5 avoidable delays in delivering agreed or expected service(s) - B3.
 When we look at complaints, the test we apply is: